Get some search ideas before sending off another resume.

 5. Trade associations

 Trade associations like the Associated Locksmiths of America have thousands of members.
 In a network this big, you’ll have no problem connecting with other locksmiths and finding good job leads.
-ALOA offers locksmith certifications to its members, has a job center with hundreds of job listings, and places you into their “Find a Locksmith” directory.
+ALOA offers locksmith certifications to its members, has a job center with hundreds of job listings, and places you in their “Find a Locksmith” directory.

-5. Pick up the Phone And Ask
+5. Pick up the phone and Ask

 Locksmiths are always busy.
 Sometimes the boss or manager doesn’t have time to post an ad; maybe they just lost a $500 job because a tech never confirmed they were waiting on a part, and they have no software that sends job status updates to the office.
 While managers are busy going back and forth with techs, posting a locksmith hiring ad goes on the back burner.

 Make a list of local businesses and their phone numbers.
 Call in and ask if they’re expanding their team.
-If they say yes, walk-in with your resume and introduce yourself.
+If they say yes, walk in with your resume and introduce yourself.

 Discover endless locksmith jobs